shekharp77/JAVA_EncyDeCryption/README.md

 Discription---------------------------------------------------------------------------------

-A string of password is converted into ascii code. ascii code is converted into binary binary code is converted into some patterns of cherechters.
+A string of password is converted into ascii code. ascii code is converted into binary. binary code is converted into some patterns of cherechters.